GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/automatically-adding-a-mandatory-block/en.md

 Whenever a new post is created, we can use the automation features to validate and modify the content of the post.

-This recipe checks if a certain mandatory block is present in the post and, whenever missing, it adds it.
+This tutorial lesson checks if a certain mandatory block is present in the post and, whenever missing, it adds it.

 ## GraphQL query to add a missing block